 Scottish Borders Council Group Accounts

-The Council has reviewed its position in relation to the preparation of Group Accounts and has identified a requirement for these to be prepared for the year ending 31 March 2015, including a comparator year ending 31 March 2014.
-The Group Accounts for 2014/15 can be found from page 99.
+Group Accounts have been prepared for the year ending 31 March 2016 with a comparator year ending 31 March 2015.
+The Group Accounts for 2015/16 can be found from page 99.
 The Group comprises of the following: